-STEP 2 – Check ALL problem Locations in clients Home
+STEP 2 – Check ALL barriers in client’s Home

 STEP 3 – Check waiver that would best fit the client’s disability